fusepoolP3/p3-wp1-deliverables/d11-deliverable.md

 ### Geographical Shapes

-There are several data sets available that provide geographical shapes, for example GML.
+There are several data sets available that provide geographical shapes, for example Geography Markup Language (GML).
 Transforming data sets like this to RDF is a relatively new field and it generates some interesting questions especially in regard to the way shapes are represented in triples.
 Fusepool P3 is using existing work to translate such data to RDF, like the XSLT based transformation described[^gml2rdf] in the GML2RDF paper [Brink2014].

 The first version of GML was represented in RDF, after that it became a XML format and schema.
 The work described in this paper appears to be a proof of concept, several namespaces do not seem to support proper content negotiation and/or return a RDF schema.